Forance / Shutterstock

 “We looked at the interaction between microtubules—negatively charged nanometer-scale hollow cylinders derived from cell cytoskeleton—and cationic (positively charged) lipid membranes.
 We discovered that, under the right conditions, spontaneous lipid-protein nanotubules will form,” explained Raviv.

 The scientists cited the example of water beading up or coating a car, based on whether the car was waxed or not.
 Similarly, based on the charge, the lipid will either bead up on the microtubule’s surface or level off and coat its entire cylindrical surface.

-The new type of self-assembly arises because of an extreme mismatch between the charge densities of microtubules and cationic lipid, explained Raviv.
-"This is a novel finding in equilibrium self-assembly,” he said.
+Raviv explained that the new type of self-assembly is due to an extreme mismatch between the charge densities of cationic lipid and the microtubules.
+“This is a novel finding in equilibrium self-assembly,” he added.

-“Very interestingly, we have found that controlling the degree of overcharging of the lipid-protein nanotube enables us to switch between two states of nanotubes," said Safinya.
+“Very interestingly, we have found that controlling the degree of overcharging of the lipid-protein nanotube enables us to switch between two states of nanotubes,” stated Safinya.
 “With either open ends (negative overcharged), or closed ends (positive overcharged with lipid caps), these nanotubes could form the basis for controlled chemical and drug encapsulation and release.”

 In the experiments, the diameter of the inside area of the nanotube is around 16 nm (a nanometer is a billionth of a meter).
 The diameter of the entire capsule is around 40 nm.